 Though suing a truck carrier for an accident caused by a truck driver who was texting can be a stressful, time-consuming process, it is also one of the best ways to make certain you receive the full compensation you deserve for your injuries and property damage.

-At Max Meyers Law, our personal injury team aims to take the stress off your shoulders and handle the case for you so you can focus on your most important task after a truck crash: your health.
-Call 425-242-5595 for help with your case.
+At Max Meyers Law, our truck accident lawyer aims to take the stress off your shoulders and handle the case for you so you can focus on your most important task after a truck crash: your health.
+Call 425-399-7000 for help with your case.

 Can I Sue a Truck Driver Who Injured Me in an Accident While Texting?